oracle-livelabs/oci-migration/ebs-extend-logginganalytics/onboard/onboard.md

   b.
 In the policy builder click **Customize(Advanced)**

   c.
-Paste the following Policies into the Policy Builder as shown below
+Paste the following Policies into the Policy Builder as shown below:

 **Note: If you did note do the optional Step 2 and are using OCI Administrator Group use these policies**